derailed/k9s/README.md

 K9s provides a curses based terminal UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
-K9s continually watches Kubernetes for changes and offers subsequent commands to interact with observed resources.
+K9s continually watches Kubernetes for changes and offers subsequent commands to interact with observed Kubernetes resources.

 ---